MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/dynamically-route-messages-based-on-message-context-using-business-rules-policy.md

 ---
 description: "Learn more about: How to: Dynamically Route a Message Based on Message Context Using a Business Rules Policy"
-title: "How to: Dynamically Route a Message Based on Message Context Using a Business Rules Policy | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""
+title: "Dynamically Route a Message Based on Message Context Using a Business Rules Policy" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
-ms.tgt_pltfrm: ""
+ms.suite: ""
 ms.topic: "article"
-ms.assetid: 9d3b68de-6b24-46fe-ae0d-91afb630bc19
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to: Dynamically Route a Message Based on Message Context Using a Business Rules Policy
 ## Goal